Jeremiah Burke Sanderson

 Jeremiah Burke Sanderson (August 10, 1821 – August 19, 1875) was an American abolitionist, and advocate for the civil and educational rights of black citizens in the United States.
 Growing up in New Bedford, Massachusetts, Sanderson in his early life was surrounded by the work of notable abolitionists, including Frederick Douglass, Harriet Tubman, William Lloyd Garrison, and William Nell.
-These influences, combined with his studies of literature, philosophy, and history enabled him to become an eloquent spokesperson for black rights in the United States.
+These influences, combined with his studies of literature, philosophy, and history enabled him to become an eloquent spokesperson for black civil rights.
 Sanderson is credited with establishing the first publicly funded school for black children in the state of California.
-He is predominantly known for his accomplishments in the education and civil rights for Black people, particularly in the State of California.
-Sanderson was regarded as one of the most influential spokesmen and educators on the west coast of the United States.

 Life in New Bedford, Massachusetts

-Early Years
+Early years

-Jeremiah Sanderson was born on August 10, 1821 to Daniel Sanderson and Sarah Burke in New Bedford, Bristol County, Massachusetts.
+Jeremiah Sanderson was born on August 10, 1821, to Daniel Sanderson and Sarah Burke in New Bedford, Bristol County, Massachusetts.
 His mother, Sarah, was part Wampanoag, and Daniel was part African American and part Scottish.
 Daniel Sanderson left the family when Jeremiah was nine years old.
 Jeremiah Sanderson received a good education, and became an ardent student.